 As a property investor you are exposed to risks for a longer time so it’s important to understand the risks before you invest.
 Never sign up to an investment property on the spot.

-Do your research, particularly if you decide to invest in an overseas business not licensed in New Zealand.
+- Do your research, particularly if you decide to invest in an overseas business not licensed in New Zealand.
 It’s often impossible for you to recover your money if an overseas investment turns out to be a scam.
-See steps to protect yourself to learn more.